joshuakyayi256/joshuakyayi256/README.md

 # Hi there 👋, I'm **Magero Kyayi Joshua**

-### 🌍 WebCraftsman & Full-stack Web Developer based in Kampala, Uganda (EAT)
+### 🌍 WebCraftsman, Millennium Fellow Class of 2024 & Full-stack Web Developer based in Kampala, Uganda (EAT)

-🚀 Bold • 🎨 Animated • ✨ Elegant • 🌱 Purpose-driven
+🚀 Bold • 🎨 Creative • ✨ Elegant • 🌱 Purpose-driven

 I craft modern, responsive websites and digital experiences with impact.
 As a **Millennium Fellow**, I’m passionate about using technology and design to empower schools, NGOs, and communities across Africa.